Canberra Cannons

-The Canberra Cannons are a defunct professional men's basketball team that competed in Australia's National Basketball League (NBL).
+The Canberra Cannons were a professional men's basketball team that competed in Australia's National Basketball League (NBL).
 They went into financial administration in 2003 and were relocated to Newcastle, where they became the Hunter Pirates.
 After this venture also folded the team was relocated to Singapore and played as the Singapore Slingers for the 2006–07 season.

 The Cannons were runners-up in the inaugural 1979 competition and then won three championships in 1983, 1984 and 1988.
 They were also runners-up in 1989.

 History

 The Cannons were one of the original ten NBL clubs, competing in the league's very first season in 1979.
 They reached the championship game with a 13–5 record, but fell at the final hurdle, losing to the St Kilda Saints 94–93 in the final.

 Canberra failed to make the playoffs over the next few seasons, but in 1983 they won their first NBL championship, downing the defending champions the West Adelaide Bearcats 75–73 in the Grand Final.
 Adelaide born Guard Phil Smyth joined the team in 1983 and led the NBL in steals and assists as well as being selected at Point guard in the All-NBL Team.

 In 1983, the Cannons' trio of Wade Kirchmeyer, Dave Nelson and Garry Ball were dubbed the "Bruise Brothers".
 Following the league's import reduction from three to two, Kirchmeyer was not re-signed for 1984.

 The Cannons repeated as champions in 1984, this time beating the Brisbane Bullets 84–82 in the big game.
 Smyth again had a big season, being named to the All-NBL Team.

 Canberra made the playoffs for the next three seasons but would fall to the Bullets in the semi-finals each time.
 Championship glory eluded the Cannons until 1988, when swept the minor premiers the Adelaide 36ers in the semi-finals then beat the North Melbourne Giants 2–1 in a best-of-three championship series.
 Smyth again was named to the All-NBL Team after leading the league in three-point percentage, free-throw percentage and steals, and was also named Best Defensive Player.
 Smyth also won the Grand Final MVP after averaging 23.3 points, 3.6 rebounds and 5.6 assists over the series.
 7 ft 0 in import centre Willie Simmons also led the league in blocks, averaging 3.6 per game.